Texas A&M vs. Wake Forest Gator Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Texas A&M Stats and Trends

-- The Aggies have been favored by 5 points or more nine times this season and are 5-4 ATS in those contests.
+- The Aggies have an against the spread record of 5-4 in their nine games when favored by 5 points or more so far this season.

 - Texas A&M's games this year have hit the over on four of 12 set point totals (33.3%).